tp02ga/attendee/docs/realtime_audio.md

 ## Integration with Voice Agent APIs

-The realtime audio streaming can be easily integrated with voice agent APIs and services:
+The realtime audio streaming can be easily integrated with voice agent APIs to bring voice agents into meetings.

 ### Deepgram Voice Agent API
 Connect directly to Deepgram's voice agent WebSocket API by forwarding audio chunks.
 Set an output sample rate of `16000` to be compatible with Deepgram's real-time streaming requirements.
 See an example app showing how to integrate with Deepgram's voice agent API [here](https://github.com/attendee-labs/voice-agent-example).